Sign In Register

 Is Vanderbilt a Good Place to Live?

-Based on current data, Vanderbilt receives an overall livability score of 3.7 out of 5.0, earning a grade of B+.
+Based on current data, Vanderbilt receives an overall livability score of 2.8 out of 5.0, earning a grade of C+.
 Key strengths include above-average household incomes, abundant sunshine, a low poverty rate, strong internet connectivity.
 Areas to be aware of include above-average unemployment, a high uninsured rate, long commute times.
-Vanderbilt offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Vanderbilt has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs